-Jacob D. Lozier, MA PLMHP
+Jacob D. Lozier, MA LIMHP CPC

-Mental Health Practitioner/Therapist
+Independent Mental Health Practitioner/Therapist

 During his Master’s training, Jake completed his practicum hours at Olney Friends School in Barnesville, Ohio.
-The Quaker values of global citizenship, environmental stewardship, integrity, empathy, and reflection are foundational to Olney Friends School, and these values are evident in Jake’s way of relating with the world and other people.
+The Quaker values of global citizenship, environmental stewardship, integrity, empathy, and reflection are foundational to Olney Friends School.
+These values are evident in Jake’s way of relating with the world and other people.
 Jake is particularly skilled at incorporating these values into his therapeutic work with the LGBTQ+ community as well as people with other marginalized identities.

 My philosophy as a therapist is based on my belief that difficulties often appear when we lack the security of belonging.
 Therapeutic relationships can acquaint clients with the feeling of belonging, as I strive to connect with each person through attuned listening, asking questions, and encouraging emotional expression.
 I prioritize connection while gently challenging individuals to reduce unhelpful avoidance, thoughts, or behaviors that may be interfering with accomplishing mastery over their own lives.